 Since the model simulates the packet transmission end-to-end, the delay profiles include a packet delay component that according to the definition of the UE delay in 3GPP TS 26.131 [1] is not attributed to the UE delay.
-This delay shall be included in the test equipment delay when deriving the UE delay from the delay measurments based on the cross-correlation of the injected and measured signals.
+This delay shall be included in the test equipment delay when deriving the UE delay from the delay measurements based on the cross-correlation of the injected and measured signals.
 Values for the compensation attributed to the packet delay profiles are shown in Table F.2.

 Table F.2: Packet delay profiles compensation values.